 Reset – some of life’s biggest lessons are born from a crisis, or in this case, a global pandemic!
 Consider what we are learning about relationship and connection, slowing down and letting go, care for self and others, laughter and fun.
 With lessons from personal experiences, biblical stories, suggestions for further reading, and a weekly “reset button” designed to help us move forward with what we value most.

-Led by Michelle Funk, Women's Ministry Program Director, using the Zoom platform.
+Led by Michelle Funk, Women's Ministry Program Director.
 Recordings and materials available for your personal or group study.

 Suggested Book List - great books that correspond to the Reset topics.